 For whom is the ISO 27701 standard suitable?

-ISO 27701 is for organisations that have already started implementing ISO 27001 and is therefore based on this framework, which also includes the PDCA cycle and risk analysis as required in the ISO 27001 standard.
-With this extension, an organisation can show that it is in control and has set up the PDCA cycle and performed risk analysis according to the control measures mentioned for privacy in the ISO 27701.
+ISO 27701 is for organizations that have already started implementing ISO 27001 and is therefore based on this framework, which also includes the PDCA cycle and risk analysis as required in the ISO 27001 standard.
+With this extension, an organization can show that it is in control and has set up the PDCA cycle and performed risk analysis according to the control measures mentioned for privacy in the ISO 27701.